UXDProtocol/uxd-program/README.md

     // In Collateral native units
     pub insurance_amount_deposited: u128,
     //
-    // The amount of collateral deposited by users to mint redeemable tokens
+    // The amount of collateral deposited by users to mint UXD
     // Updated after each mint/redeem
     // In Collateral native units
     pub collateral_amount_deposited: u128,
     //
-    // The amount of delta neutral position that is backing circulating redeemable tokens.
+    // The amount of delta neutral position that is backing circulating redeemable.
     // Updated after each mint/redeem
     // In Redeemable native units
     pub redeemable_amount_under_management: u128,
     //
     // The amount of taker fee paid in quote while placing perp orders pub total_amount_paid_taker_fee: u128,
+    //
+    pub _reserved: u8,
+    //
+    // This information is shared by all the Depositories, and as such would have been a good
+    // candidate for the Controller, but we will lack space in the controller sooner than here.
+    //
+    // v2 -83 bytes
+    pub quote_passthrough_bump: u8,
+    pub quote_mint: Pubkey,
+    pub quote_passthrough: Pubkey,
+    pub quote_mint_decimals: u8,
+    //
+    // The amount of DN position that has been rebalanced (in quote native units) pub total_amount_rebalanced: u128,
+    //
+    pub _reserved1: MangoDepositoryPadding,
 }
 ```